sharmalab/Datascope/README.md

 * Install Node.js
 * Clone the repository
-* Run node app.js
+* Run node app.js/app_ajax.js
-* Goto localhost:3000 from your favorite browser.
+* Goto localhost:3000 or localhost:3000/index3.html(for the AJAX version) from your favorite browser.